ADF Dedicant Path: Nine Virtues (Wisdom)

 :knowledge of what is proper or reasonable: good sense or judgement

-I view wisdom very much in the same was as the Romantic poets viewed philosophy.
+Wisdom is not a natural ability, it is a state of becoming.
+I view wisdom very much in the same way as the Romantic poets viewed philosophy.
 Friedrich Schlegel said of philosophers,

 “One can only become a philosopher, not be one.
 As soon as one